 CHAMBER SERVICE AREA:

-The Chamber’s official service area is Grand Avenue to Division Street, Halsted Street to Kedzie Avenue.
+The Chamber’s official service area is Division Street to Hubbard, Halsted Street to Kedzie Avenue.
 Dues paying business members within that service area are eligible to vote on neighborhood issues, chamber committees and elections.
 Business members located outside of the chamber service area receive all of the same perks of membership except the right to vote.

 What We do: